Fiduciary Financial Advisor Near Me

 3 Financial Advisor Fee Structures

-1. There are a lot of factors that affect how much a fiduciary financial advisor is going to cost you.
+1. There are several factors that influence how much having a fiduciary financial advisor will cost.
 For starters, it depends on the type of financial advisor you choose and the services you use.
 Some financial planners can charge you from $1,500 to around $5,000 for drafting a financial plan.
 They may also charge a flat fee per month or year.
 A yearly plan can cost from $2,000 to $7,500.

 2. The second most common fee structure is when the client pays an hourly fee when using the advisor’s services.

-There are also Robo advisors, this Robo advisor can generate financial advice and charge much lower than a human advisor.
+There are also robo advisors that provide financial advice and charge much less than a human advisor.

 What is the Difference Between a Financial Planner and a Fiduciary?